gousiosg/homepage/index.md

 Welcome to my home page!

-_As of Nov 2020, I am on leave from TU Delft, working at Facebook._
+_As of Nov 2020, I am on leave from TU Delft, working as a [research engineer](https://research.fb.com/people/gousios-georgios/) at Facebook._

 I am associate professor of software engineering at the [Software Engineering Research Group](http://se.ewi.tudelft.nl) group,